Psalms For Life

 through the valley of the shadow of death

-I fear no evil for you are with me:
+I fear no evil

-5 You spread a lavish feast for me
+5 You spread a feast before me

-in full view of my enemies
+right in front of my enemies.

-massage my head with fragrant oil
+You anoint my head with fragrant oil.

 6 Your goodness and mercy chase me down